 Any AP affiliated with an AP MLD may initiate for transmission an individually addressed or broadcast Link Enablement Notification frame.
 In case that the Link Enablement Notification frame is sent with the broadcast address, the Address 3 (BSSID) field shall be set to the MAC address of the affiliated AP.

-In case that the Link Enablement Notification frame is sent with the broadcast address by an AP affiliated with the AP MLD, the TID-To-Link Mapping element shall apply for all the non-AP MLD STAs which are associated with the AP MLD and their affiliated non-AP STA has correctly received the Link Enablement Notification frame.
+In case that the Link Enablement Notification frame is sent with the broadcast address by an AP affiliated with the AP MLD, the TID-To-Link Mapping element shall apply for all the non-AP MLDs which are associated with the AP MLD and their affiliated non-AP STA has correctly received the Link Enablement Notification frame.

 In case that an AP affiliated with an AP MLD initiates for transmission an individually addressed Link Enablement Notification frame which includes notification of the disablement of one or more enabled links, the AP MLD shall disable the one or more enabled links only after the TXOP in which it has received the immediate acknowledgement from the intended recipient (i.e. non-AP STA affiliated with the non-AP MLD).